Karachay Uprising of 1855

-The Karachay Uprising of 1855 was a rebellion by the Karachay people and other Circassian mountain tribes against the Russian Empire during the Caucasian War.
+The Karachay Uprising of 1855 was a rebellion by the Karachay people and Circassian mountain tribes against the Russian Empire during the Caucasian War.
 This uprising took place in August 1855 in what is now the Karachay-Cherkess Republic.
-It was organized by the naib (deputy) of Imam Shamil, Muhammad Amin, alongside Magomet Efendi Hubiev, a spiritual leader of the Karachay people.
+It was organized by the naib (deputy) of Imam Shamil, Muhammad Amin, alongside Muhammad Efendi Hubiev, a spiritual leader of the Karachay people.
 The primary goal was to expel Russian influence from the region and unite the local forces with those of Imam Shamil.

 Background

 The roots of Karachay collaboration with Shamil's naibs can be traced to the early 1840s when Haji Muhammad, the first naib of Imam Shamil in the North-West Caucasus, established connections with the Karachay people.
 In 1842, Russian officials reported concerns about the Karachays’ intent to support Haji Muhammad if he entered their territory with a group of resistance fighters.
 After Haji Muhammad's death, Shamil sent a new naib, Suleiman Efendi Mustafinov, to reinforce relations with sympathetic Karachays and strengthen the coordination of local mountain forces across the Kuban region.

 By the mid-1850s, Muhammad Amin had become a prominent naib, drawing support from various mountain communities, including the Karachays, who supplied him with resources such as lead.
 Control over the Karachay region was crucial to Muhammad Amin's strategy, as it would facilitate the unification of his forces with Shamil's, creating a solid front against Russian advances.